citp/privacy-policy-historical/g/go/got/gottman.com.md

-> *The following text is extracted and transformed from the gottman.com privacy policy that was archived on 2014-06-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140629052813id_/http%3A//www.gottman.com/privacy-and-hipaa-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the gottman.com privacy policy that was archived on 2014-12-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141218182239id_/http%3A//www.gottman.com/privacy-and-hipaa-policy) for the most accurate reproduction.*

-# Privacy and HIPAA Policy - The Gottman Institute
+# Privacy and HIPAA Policy | The Gottman InstituteThe Gottman Institute

 **The Gottman Institute Privacy Policy  **